Implement a product feature using GitHub Spec Kit

 Out of Scope: Version history, storage quotas, soft delete/trash, collaborative editing, external integrations, mobile apps.

-5. Ensure that the Chat view is open, and then start a new chat session.
+5. Ensure that the Chat view is open.

-6. In the Chat view, to start a specify workflow that generates a specification from the stakeholders document, enter the following command:
+6. In the Chat view, to start a specify workflow that generates a specification from your stakeholders document, enter the following command:

 /speckit.specify --file StakeholderDocs/document-upload-and-management-feature.md

-If you don’t specify a requirements document using the --file option, you’ll be prompted to describe the feature that you want to build.
+If you don’t specify a requirements document using the --file option, you’re prompted to describe the feature that you want to build.

 7. Monitor GitHub Copilot’s response and provide assistance as needed.

 IMPORTANT: GitHub Copilot asks for assistance when generating the spec.md file.
-For example, GitHub Copilot might request permission to create a new repository branch for the specification.
-Grant permission by responding in the Chat view.
+For example, GitHub Copilot requests permission to create a repository branch for the new feature.
+Grant permission when required by responding in the Chat view.

-It can take a few minutes for GitHub Copilot to generate the specification in the spec.md file.
+It can take 4-6 minutes to create and validate the spec.md file.

 8. Once the specify workflow is complete, use Visual Studio Code’s EXPLORER view to expand the specs and checklists folders.